crxdelv/browser-signature/README.md

 Generated signatures are hexadecimal Jenkins hashes.

 # Footnote
-&ast; &mdash; Since this browser signature library uses software-based information, I'm still unsure if it can affect the signature.
+<sub>[1]</sub> Since this browser signature library uses software-based information, I'm still unsure if it can affect the signature.

 If so, please report an issue regarding it.
 Thank you!